Zola (film): Plot

 A'Ziah "Zola" King, a self-assured waitress and part-time stripper in Detroit, meets Stefani, an outgoing and crass fellow stripper, while serving her at work.
 Stefani invites Zola to dance with her at a club that night, and they become friends.
 The next day, Stefani proposes that Zola join her on a road trip to Tampa, Florida, the location of a strip club where Stefani claims they can make significant money.
-Zola sets out for Tampa with Stefani, her mysterious roommate X, and Stefani's dimwitted boyfriend Derrek.
+Zola sets out for Tampa with Stefani, her mysterious roommate, X, and Stefani's dimwitted boyfriend, Derrek.

-On arriving in Tampa, Stefani, Zola, and X leave Derrek at a seedy motel while they visit the club where Stefani claims her friends earned over $5,000 in one night.
+Upon arriving in Tampa, Stefani, Zola, and X leave Derrek at a seedy motel while they visit the club where Stefani claims her friends earned over $5,000 in one night.
 They perform but do not get nearly as much as Stefani insisted they would.
-Zola learns that Stefani and X have posted photos of her and Stefani in a Backpage advertisement, offering them for sex.
+Zola learns that Stefani and X have posted photos of her and Stefani in a Backpage advertisement, offering sex.
 Zola tries to leave, but X threatens her, revealing himself to be Stefani's pimp.

 X takes the women to an upscale hotel, where Stefani proceeds to have sex with a male client.
 Zola, who doesn't wish to participate, is incredulous when she learns X charges only $150 per client.
 Zola edits the Backpage ad, changing the rate to $500 to help Stefani earn more money.
 By the end of the night, Stefani has made over $8,000.
 X is initially insulted by Zola's intervention but quickly grows impressed.
-Meanwhile, Derrek, left to his own devices, befriends a man named Dion whom he meets at the motel.
+Meanwhile, Derrek, left to his own devices, befriends a man named Dion, whom he meets at the motel.
 When X, Stefani, and Zola return to the motel, X is enraged to discover that Derrek told Dion their reason for visiting Tampa.
 Worried that Dion and his associates will rob them, X forces the group to flee.

 After arriving at another hotel, X arranges for Stefani to see more clients at various locations, while a reluctant Zola stands by to ensure Stefani's safety.
 When Derrek realizes Stefani is again engaging in prostitution, he argues with her, revealing to Zola that Stefani has manipulated other dancers into unwittingly participating in similar prostitution rackets.
 Zola is angered and loses all trust in Stefani.
-Derrek and Stefani's quarreling is interrupted when X bursts in with Baybe, his lover, and madam, who is armed with a gun.
+Derrek and Stefani's quarreling is interrupted when X bursts in with Baybe, his lover and madam, who is armed with a gun.
 After calming the situation, X gives Zola a gun for the women's protection, and Stefani and Zola are sent out so Stefani can continue to meet with clients.